Vintage Computer Festival GB 2026 — Aintree Racecourse, Liverpool, September 11

 Vintage Computer Festival GB 2026 — Put This in Your Diary (or get AI to do it)

-The North West Computer Museum
+A quick note on The North West Computer Museum

 The museum itself is worth knowing about if you don’t already.
 Based on the fourth floor of the Grade II listed Leigh Spinners Mill on Park Lane, it’s a hands-on, interactive museum covering computing history from the 1970s to the present day.
 That means working exhibits — BBC Micros, ZX Spectrums, Commodore 64s, Amigas, early PCs — that you can actually sit down and use, not just look at through glass.